alexandriaroberts/Expgrid-MagazineLayout/Readme.md

-# agazine CSS Grid only Layout
+# Magazine CSS Grid only Layout

 Inspiration for this was from (https://res.cloudinary.com/dv3lue3qa/image/upload/v1558501553/magzine1.png)